Understanding Collagen: The 3 Main Types of Collagen & Their Unique Health Benefits

 Type III collagen is housed in what are called reticular fibers, the substances that make up connective tissue.
 It is also found in the muscles, bone marrow, blood vessels, and reproductive organs such as the uterus.

-Collagen is a protein and proteins are made of amino acids, peptides are part of the fundamental building blocks of collagen.
+Collagen is a protein and proteins are made of amino acids.

 A “peptide” is a compound containing two or more amino acids linked in a chain-like fashion.
 Expanding out from that, collagen molecules in the body then form together in structures called fibrils (i.e., thin, elongated fibers).